-Are you not a tech-savvy teacher that needs help choosing the best classroom projector?
+Are you a not-tech-savvy teacher that needs help choosing the best classroom projector?
 Are you a tech-savvy teacher that still needs help deciding which projector to purchase for your classroom?
 Our buyer’s guide is here to help you with your question of choosing a projector for the classroom.
-Using specifications of different projectors will allow you to compare and contrast these top 10 classroom projectors.
+Using specifications of different projectors will allow you to compare and contrast these top 9 classroom projectors.

 Best Classroom Projectors at a Glance

 - Kodak Luma 150 Pocket Projector

 - ACER H5382BD Projector

 - Crenova BL-76

 Through our research, we considered several details for a projector to make this list.
 First, it had to have good feedback from customers.
 Then we looked at the components of the projectors.
 We looked for portability and type of throw (long-throw, short throw, or ultra-short throw).
 We also considered mounting possibilities and audio output.

 Trying to keep in mind classroom space, size, and lighting were important in choosing which projectors to place on this list.
 We wanted the projector to have multimedia purposes.
 For example, we didn’t just want one that projected presentations but also had good movie quality and to be able to connect to an interactive whiteboard.

 We even considered gaming when choosing the projectors for the teachers that use them in their classrooms.
 Warranties offered are a detail we took into consideration when adding the projector to the list.